top of page

 Founder of the American Kenpo Karate Association

-From 1964 to 1968, Mr. Packer served as a member of the United States Coast Guard Boxing Team.
-During this period, he achieved an undefeated record with over 30 wins.
-At an early stage in his career, Mr. Packer had already acquired a comprehensive understanding of fundamental principles prevalent in all martial arts, including mindset, pressing an opponent, skill enhancement techniques, physical training, and more.
+From 1964 to 1968, Mr. Packer was a standout member of the United States Coast Guard Boxing Team, where he compiled an undefeated record with over 30 wins.
+These early years gave him a deep understanding of mindset, pressing an opponent, physical conditioning, and combat fundamentals that would serve him throughout his career.

-Following his service with the Coast Guard, Mr. Packer dedicated himself to full-time training in American Kenpo Karate under the guidance of Mr. Tom Connor.
-By 1971, his exceptional skills, enthusiasm, and dedication had earned him the position of Southwest Regional Director for TRACO International.
-As Regional Director, he interacted with numerous schools, instructors, and students.
-While the physical aspects of American Kenpo were superior, Mr. Packer recognized the importance of incorporating more philosophical, traditional, and personal internal development.
+After his military service, Mr. Packer committed himself fully to American Kenpo under the guidance of Mr. Tom Connor.
+By 1971, his skill, drive, and leadership had earned him the role of Southwest Regional Director for TRACO International.
+While he admired Kenpo’s powerful physical techniques, he recognized the need for deeper philosophical and traditional elements.

 • 128 World Ranked Fighters